 All development must comply with the built-upon area limits of either the Low Density or High Density Option as described below.
-When calculating the built-upon area, total project area shall include total contiguous acreage of the adjacent or adjoining tract(s) on which the project is to be developed.
-Note: For the purposes of the watershed ordinance, the terms Low and High Density describe a site's built-upon area (i.e. land coverage); they do not describe units per acre.
+When calculating the built-upon area, total project area shall include total contiguous acreage in of the adjacent or adjoining tract(s) on which the project is to be developed.